puristajs/purista/website/src/handbook/10_insights.md

 ### correlationId

 The correlation id is a unique id which is used for a request (command) message and the corresponding response.
-While the traceId stays same for a whole process flow, the correlationId is only valid and used for a single call.
+While the traceId stays the same for a whole process flow, the correlationId is only valid and used for a single call.

 ### id (message id)

-Each message has a unique id, which might be used by the underlaying event bridge/infrastructure or for persistance purpose.
+Each message has a unique id, which might be used by the underlaying event bridge/infrastructure or for persistence purpose.

 ### principalId